 B. Adjacent and surrounding land uses.
 Figure 5 is a map based on the Marion County Property Appraisers Property Use Code data showing the existing, adjacent, and surrounding land uses.
-Properties to the north, northwest, and west are all other Green Turf Acres Subdivision lots featuring a Low Residential future land use designation and a General Agriculture (A-1) zoning classification that are occupied by single-family homes; a request to amend the property to the west's land use designation to Employment Center (EC) and rezone to Community Business (B-4), similar to the requests applicable to this subject property, have been submitted and are being considered concurrently at this time.
-East of the site is the southern triangular tip of a vacant parcel featuring a Commercial (COM) land use designation and Community Business (B-2) zoning, with a Commercial (COM) land use and Neighborhood Business (B-1) zoning to the south.
+Properties to the west, northwest, north, and northeast are all other Green Turf Acres Subdivision lots featuring a Low Residential future land use designation and a General Agriculture (A-1) zoning classification that are occupied by single-family homes.
+The property to the east is Lot 32, that is the subject of a request to amend that property's land use designation to Employment Center (EC) and rezone that property to Community Business (B-4) (25-S02 and 250110ZC, respectively), similar to the requests for this subject property.
+Southwest of the site is a ± 0.45 acre Commercial designated site with a Regional Business (B-4) zoning recently occupied by the J&J Seafood retail site.
+Marion County Property Appraiser's information indicates that the ± 0.45 acre site is now owned by the same owner of Green Turf Acres Lot 32 to the west of the site, that is the subject of the previously noted land use designation and rezoning changes.